Collaboration yields stunning cover design

 One of the quiet gifts of working on Confluence has been how genuinely collaborative the publishing process has been—first with title selection and, most recently, with the cover.

-From the outset, Arsenal Pulp Press and designer Jazmin Welch invited my input.
-That kind of openness is rare in publishing, and I’m deeply grateful for it.
-The final cover feels not just commissioned, but shared—very much in the collective spirit of this co-authored book.
+From the outset, Arsenal Pulp Press’s book designer Jazmin Welch sought my involvement in the creation of the cover.
+That kind of openness is rare in publishing, and I’m deeply grateful to Jaz, as well as publisher Brian Lam.
+Jaz’s final cover feels like the product of a shared sensibility—very much in the collective spirit of this co-authored book.